ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 # Managing Guice distributed James

-This guides aims to be an entry-point to the James documentation for user managing a distributed Guice James server.
+This guide aims to be an entry-point to the James documentation for user managing a distributed Guice James server.

 It includes: